 Founded by Oxford University graduates Tom Rogers and Dan Garrett, Farewill was launched in 2016 to create “simple and affordable digital wills you can update anytime", and has received financial backing from the founders of property portal Zoopla, newspaper publisher DMGT and SAATCHiNVEST.
 Farewill claims it now writes one in 30 wills in England and Wales and by the end of 2019 this is forecast to reach 10% of the market (i.e one in 10 will be written by Farewill).

 What services does Farewill offer?

-First of all you are asked whether you live in England and Wales or elsewhere.
-This is important as it can only compile wills based on the law of England and Wales so if you live elsewhere then unfortunately the service is not for you.
+Initially you are asked whether you live in England and Wales or elsewhere, this is because at this moment in time Farewill is only able to issue wills based on the law of England and Wales.
 The next series of questions concern your personal situation such as marital status and if you have any children.

 Once these details are added you are ready to login and start completing the will.
 Before you start detailing where your assets should go, Farewill asks if you want the occasional email with special offers or discounts from itself or partners.
 If you opt into this it could mean getting lots of emails for other financial services products, which may pay a commission to the company.

 It is then time to get into the nitty-gritty of the will.
 You will see a personalised page that tracks how much of the document has been completed and how long each section will take.

 You need to list your assets from a simple drop-down table such as your pensions, bank account or savings.
 This is so those managing your wishes (known as the executors) know where to find your money when it needs to be distributed.